 I’m not exactly sure how I told my parents I wanted another piercing, but they were soon on board with it, and said it could be one of my Xmas gifts.
 This was probably around September or October; I first got the idea through a book.
 After I read about Virginia’s piercing—the main character of the book was Virginia Shreves—I began to research eyebrow piercings.
 I decided I wanted a vertical piercing instead of a horizontal one; horizontal eyebrow piercings remind me of barrettes.

 For piercings, there are two separate costs: the actual piercing and the jewelry you choose.
 Originally, I was told the piercing would happen in January, sometime after New Year’s Day.
 But it happened today.

-Mom said we were going Xmas shopping and that I should bring my wallet, because she would give me money to get stuff.
+My mom said we were going Xmas shopping and that I should bring my wallet, because she would give me money to get stuff.
 So Mom, my stepdad, and I drove to a city where there are mini malls.
 I thought we were going to Wal-Mart or something.
-We went out to eat, and in the middle of dinner Mom took a pill bottle out of her purse and said I should take the pills (I have HLHS and I have to take amoxicillin before going to the dentist and getting piercing to prevent complications).
+We went out to eat, and in the middle of dinner my mom took a pill bottle out of her purse and said I should take the pills (I have HLHS and I have to take amoxicillin before going to the dentist and getting piercing to prevent complications).
 That’s when it dawned on me.

-I got a barbell (silver), which I had preferred to a ring.
+I got a curved barbell (silver), which I had preferred to a ring.
 I’d thought you had to get a ring for your first, but the woman at the counter said a barbell was recommended for your first eyebrow jewelry.
 The barbell is silver; I prefer silver to gold and there weren’t any gold bars anyway.